-- Add lubricant to sprocket hole after each use. - Burring of guide bar rails is a normal process of rail wear.
+- Burring of guide bar rails is a normal process of rail wear.
 Remove these burrs with a flat file. - When rail top is uneven, use a flat file to restore square edges and sides.

+Correct Groove

-Worn Groove Correct Groove Replace the guide bar when the groove is worn, the guide bar is bent or cracked, or when excess heating or burring of the rails occurs.
-If replacement is necessary, use only the guide bar specified for your saw in the repair parts list or on the decal located on the chain saw.
+Replace the guide bar when the groove is worn, the guide bar is bent or cracked, or when excess heating or burring of the rails occurs.
+If replacement is necessary, contact your Sears Service Center.